DanHrmti/ECRL/README.md

 > In this work we propose a structured approach for visual RL that is suitable for representing multiple objects and their interaction,
 > and use it to learn goal-conditioned manipulation of several objects.
 > Key to our method is the ability to handle goals with dependencies between the objects (e.g., moving objects in a certain order).
-> We further relate our architecture to the generalization capability of the trained agent,
+> We further relate our architecture to the generalization capability of the trained agent, based on a theoretical result for compositional generalization,
 > and demonstrate agents that learn with 3 objects but generalize to similar tasks with over 10 objects.*

 ## Citation